sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 1. nss_tacplus.cpp :
 	- Added support for the two new roles : secadmin and netadmin
 	- Corrected the supplementary groups of the existing groups : admin and operator.
-	- The remote users will be written into the USER_DB from the Tacacs module itself.
+	- The remote users will be written into the STATE_DB from the Tacacs module itself.
-	- Code for writing into the USER_DB has been added => db.cpp
+	- Code for writing into the STATE_DB has been added => db.cpp
 	- Changes in the Makefile and related files to compile C and C++ code together have been added.
 	- Code changes for restoring the DB entry (when the user logs in) after a save & reload is also added.
-	- swsscommon has been added as dependent module for the Tacacs code compilation (for writing remote users into USER_DB).
+	- swsscommon has been added as dependent module for the Tacacs code compilation (for writing remote users into STATE_DB).
 	- Rules file of the tacacs repo has been modified for the same purpose.
 	- Patch has been created with the above mentioned changes.